jbuget/vue-account-form/README.md

 npm run deploy
 ```

-The application is available at:
+The application is available at: https://<application_name>.herokuapp.com/, such as [https://vue-account-form.herokuapp.com/](https://vue-account-form.herokuapp.com/).